 OpenStreetMap SupportOpenStreetMap is directly supported from GraphHopper.
 Without the amazing data from OpenStreetMap GraphHopper wouldn't be possible at all.
 Other map data will need a custom import procedure.

 DevelopmentDevelopment happens at GitHub.
-You can clone the project at GitHub, ask questions on Stackoverflow or sign up at the mailing list.
+You can clone the project at GitHub.

-Written in JavaGraphHopper is written in Java and runs on Linux, OSX, Windows and Android.
+Written in JavaGraphHopper is written in Java and runs on Linux, OS X, Windows, Raspberry Pi and Android.
 Other environments which supports at least Java 5 will work too.

 AndroidOn Android we provide an integration with Mapsforge which makes offline navigation one step closer.
 Due to the usage of memory mapped files and Contraction Hierarchies we avoid allocating too much memory which makes it possible to run Germany-wide queries with only 32MB in a few seconds.
 We provide an Eclipse project as well as the Maven-Android integration to be used in other IDEs.

 DesktopGraphHopper also works on the Desktop in a Java application without internet access.
 E.g. you could use the rough user interface called MiniGraphUI provided in the tools module.
 To have a proper and fast map visualization we'll have to wait for mapsforge 0.4 which will support the desktop via Swing/AWT.
 Or you have to use an older version of it.
 Ask on the mailing list for more up to date information.

 Customizable APIWe've build the GraphHopper class which makes simple things easy.
 Still you can use the low level API of GraphHopper and you'll see that it was created to allow fast and memory efficient use of the underlying datastructures and algorithms.